 - To make sure that the environment of the jar is saturated with solvent vapours, a paper impregnated in the mobile phase is set to the walls.

 - Add the mobile phase to the jar.
 Around 0.5 cm to 1 cm from the bottom of the jar.

 - Close the jar.

 - Allow attaining equilibrium.

-- Apply sample to the paper with the help of capillary tube.
+- Apply sample to the paper with the help of a capillary tube.

 - Air-dry the sample spot.